gildas/go-logger/README.md

 }
 ```

-When redacting a field, you can also call `logger.RedactWithHash` which will redact the value with a string like: "REDACTED-<hash>" where `<hash>` is a SHA256 hash of the original value.
+When redacting a field, you can also call `logger.RedactWithHash` which will redact the value with a string like: "REDACTED-&lt;hash&gt;" where `<hash>` is a SHA256 hash of the original value.
 This is useful when you want to redact a value but still want to be able to identify it in the logs.
 You can also change the prefix with `logger.RedactWithPrefixedHash`.

 For Complex objects, you can also implement the `logger.RedactableWithKeys` interface: